myhorreum/myhorreum.github.io/projects/project-8.md

 Overall it was a great experience.

 Also I want to tie in a CS-related event that occured during this experience.
 It happened on the way back home, in the South Korean airport.
+I wanted to view some of the images I had captured in Bali.
+I plugged the SD card into a port in a public computer in the airport.
+I viewed my images and safely ejected the SD card.
+When I got home however, many of the images were corrupted.
+Was this a virus?
+What had happened?
+I am not sure, but it is something to keep in mind while traveling again.

 ***************************************************************************************

-*This project was developed in the [Eclipse IDE](https://www.eclipse.org/) and utilized the [EZ Graphics Library](http://www2.hawaii.edu/~dylank/ics111/) created by graduate student Dylan Kobayashi.*